petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-4-identity-management-and-sso/using-okta-for-authentication-and-sso.md

 ## Conclusion

 Great job!
-Your Liferay instance is now integrated with Okta and you Clarity employees now have a clear path to begin authenticating to Liferay!
+Your Liferay instance is now integrated with Okta and Clarity's employees now have a clear path to begin authenticating to Liferay!
 Later on we will get into how to configure roles and permissions for those users, but next we will turn our attention to Clarity's Business Partners and Guest users.

 Next Up: [Managing Clarity Business Partners and Guests](./managing-clarity-business-partners-and-guests.md)